ng-log/ng-log/docs/flags.md

 pass flags on the command line.

 !!! example "Activate `--logtostderr` in an application from the command line"
-    A binary `you_application` that uses glog can be started using
+    A binary `you_application` that uses ng-log can be started using
     ``` bash
     ./your_application --logtostderr=1
     ```